 /*!and press Enter.

 While renaming a function or its parameters, the Doxygen comments need to be updated accordingly.
-In case of Rename refactoring, CLion updates Doxygen comments along with other references.
+In case of the Rename refactoring Shift+F6, CLion updates Doxygen comments along with other references.